sybrex/mlapi/README.md

 ### Odds Generator

+The are multiple markets you can bet on sports events.
+But there are several markets which could be used to generate other markets.
-Based on main markets: Match Result Full Time (MRFT), Over/Under Full Time 2.5(OUFT) and Both Teams to Score (BTS) generate other markets e.g Double Chance Full Time (DCFT), Match Result Half Time (MRHT) or Match Result Second Half (MRSH)
+Based on these main markets: Match Result Full Time (MRFT), Over/Under Full Time 2.5(OUFT) and Both Teams to Score (BTS) we are going to generate other markets e.g Double Chance Full Time (DCFT), Match Result Half Time (MRHT) or Match Result Second Half (MRSH)

 ## Technical details